xioustic/full-stack-redux-tutorial/README.md

 Bookmark
 ========
-Left off at [The Client Application](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html#the-client-application).
+Left off at [React and react-hot-loader](http://teropa.info/blog/2015/09/10/full-stack-redux-tutorial.html#table-of-contents).
 To be continued.

+TODO
+====
+At the end, apply this commit by hand to add styling to the build chain: https://github.com/teropa/redux-voting-client/commit/css